pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 The quorum shall typically be set as a percentage of eligible members, ensuring that the meeting has a sufficient level of participation for decision-making.

-all General Meetings and NEC shall have a quorum of 51% of NEC officeses.
+all General Meetings and NEC shall have a quorum typically be set as a percentage of  NEC officeses.

 #### 14.3 Business Conducted
 General meetings may address a range of party-related matters, including but not limited to: